Skip to content

 You can manage the chart analysis mode through the following operations:

-• Below the chart, filtering queries based on fields are supported;
+• Below the chart, support filtering queries based on fields;

-• You can choose between area charts, line charts, or bar charts;
+• You can choose between area chart, line chart, or bar chart;

-• Click the icon to select the legend display position (hidden, bottom, or right);
+• Click the icon to select the display position of the legend (hidden, bottom, or right);

 • Click the 🎨 icon to customize the color of the legend.